wmbusmeters/wmbusmeters/README.md

 The cul dongle can listen to either s1, c1 or t1, but only one at a time.

+The rc1180 dongle can listen only to t1.

 # Usage examples

 ```